 “It also lets them know if there’s anything wrong with the stand, any bug spots or maybe a small fire broke out.
 So it serves multiple purposes.”

-Foresters also look for signs of important animal habitats, such as the Red Hills Salamander habitat on our Alabama land, a gopher tortoise burrow on our Florida land, or a Northern Spotted Owl habitat on our Pacific Northwest land.
+Foresters also look for signs of important animal habitats, such as the Red Hills Salamander habitat on our Alabama land, a gopher tortoise burrow on our Florida land, a Northern Spotted Owl habitat on our Pacific Northwest land or kiwi in New Zealand.
 If a habitat is found, the forester marks that location on the tablet to ensure the habitat will not be disturbed during forestry operations.

 “Anything that we could pose a threat to, we definitely want to protect and make it known that that area has something that we’re trying to protect,” Kyle says.